 Class activities/ assignments: Conversation etiquette and practice, basic-intermediate grammar instruction and practice, writing short paragraphs, reading 1-page articles, and listening to short conversations.

-Outside work: About 2 hours of homework a week
+Outside work: About 2 hours of homework a week.

-Schedule: 2-hour classes 2 days a week
+Schedule: 2-hour classes 2 days a week.
+Students must also complete homework assignments online.

 Recommended entering skills: Students should have studied English for at least one year before enrolling.